sumitst05/heart-disease-pred/README.md

 ### Starting the FastAPI Application

 1. **Install Dependencies**: Make sure you have all required packages installed.
-You can install them using `pip`:
+You can install them using:
    ```bash
    pip install -r requirements.txt